Our Horses

 -

-Does not halter
+Does not currently halter

 -